Forien/foundryvtt-forien-unidentified-items/README.md

 * Thanks to rinnocenti for providing Portuguese (Brazil) translation
 * Thanks to freyrrabbit for help with defining default properties for PF2e system
 * Thanks to SalieriC for help with defining default properties for Swade system
-## License

-Forien's Unidentified Items is a module for Foundry VTT by Forien and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

-This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development from May 29, 2020](https://foundryvtt.com/article/license/).